jaredsmith7/jared-capstone/README.md

   Ran scatterplots using seaborn in Python to visualize correlation between stores per 10,000 people and median household income, obesity percentage, and food insecurity percentage.

+  Upon importing data to Tableau and plotting locations withing Tennessee Counties, I noticed multiple discrepencies with the number of plots in a given county and the count of dollar stores in that county.

+  Following further investigation, multiple zip codes in Tennessee straddle multiple counties, therefore the count of dollar stores by county was slightly skewed.

+  Utilized geojson file (https://hub.arcgis.com/datasets/b3b22bda38d54d0686efb4a9d60c8d1b/explore?showTable=true) for Tennessee County areas are performed geospatial join on Dollar Store locations.

+  Repeated analysis and respective cleaning on corrected county dollar store locations then imported to Tableau.

   #### Visualizing the Data
   Imported dollar store locations with metrics data frame to Tableau to visualize locations and metrics on a map of Tennessee.